Pure narrowband photon-pair generation in a monolithic cavity

 {\authormark{*}xavier.barconsplanas@dlr.de}

 \begin{abstract*} Photonic quantum technologies require efficient sources of pure single photons.
-Here we present a heralded SPDC single-photon source in a monolithic cavity optimized for high spectral and spatial purity.
-The source heralds single-photons at a wavelength of 1540~nm and a spectral bandwidth of 168~MHz with a maximum heralding efficiency of 84\%, while keeping the multi-photon contamination below 3\%.
-The cavity enhancement generates photons mainly in the central cavity mode with $(96.2\pm2.7)\%$ spectral purity. \end{abstract*}
+We present a heralded single-photon source based on spontaneous parametric down-conversion in a monolithic cavity optimized for high spectral and spatial purity.
+The source heralds single photons at a wavelength of 1540~nm and a spectral bandwidth of 168~MHz, with a maximum heralding efficiency of 70\% including all transmission and detection losses, while keeping the multi-photon contamination below 3\%.
+The cavity enhancement predominantly generates photons into the central cavity mode, with a theoretical upper bound on the spectral purity of 79.4\% arising from nonzero overlap with adjacent cavity modes.
+Spectral isolation of the central cavity mode with an etalon yields an increased measured spectral purity of $(96.2\pm2.7)\%$. \end{abstract*}